tardisgo/tardisgo/README.md

 THIS PROJECT IS EXPERIMENTAL AND IN ALPHA TESTING - BEWARE!

-For project objectives and background see http://tardisgo.github.io/
+For project objectives and background see: http://tardisgo.github.io/

+For help or general discussions please go to the [Google Group](https://groups.google.com/d/forum/tardisgo).

 Project status:
 - Summary: The transpiler is demonstrable, but currently generates slow and occasionally incorrect code.
 It will require a considerable amount of additional testing and further development to become usable in the real-world.